credativ/plutono/docs/sources/developers/plugins/add-authentication-for-data-source-plugins.md

 To enable token-based authentication for proxied requests, use the `tokenAuth` property.

-Grafana automatically renews the token when it expires.
+Plutono automatically renews the token when it expires.

 ```json
 "routes": [